Best Big Game Caliber: How to Choose the Best Big Game Cartridge for North American Hunting

 The .375 H&H Magnum (also known as .375 Holland & Holland Magnum) is a favorite cartridge among Alaskan big game hunters.

 The in-flight ballistics of the .375 H&H aren’t all that impressive.
-You can expect that 300-grain bullet to drop a full 78 inches at 500 yards.
-However, if you need to drop a charging bruin dead in his tracks, this cartridge delivers a major shock wave at close to medium ranges.
+You can expect that 300 grain bullet to drop a full 78 inches at 500 yards.
+However, if you need to drop a charging bruin dead in its tracks, this cartridge delivers a major shock wave at close to medium ranges.

 The ammo is also going to cost you, and it isn’t always easy to find.
 Plus, the .375 H&H Magnum’s recoil is seriously abusive on your shoulder.
-That 300-grain bullet shot from a nine-pound rifle is going to whack your shoulder with over 37 foot-pounds of force.
+That 300 grain bullet shot from a 9-pound rifle is going to thump your shoulder with over 37 foot-pounds of force.
 This one definitely isn’t for the faint of heart.

 .338 Winchester Magnum